A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Introduction

 Corollary \ref{cor-LDP_me} part (1) is a simple consequence of the contraction principle, as the maps $\Lambda\mapsto \sum_{k=1}^R k\lambda_k$ and $\alpha\mapsto \int_{\eps}^1x\,\alpha(\d x)$ are continuous.
 Assertion (2) follows as a byproduct of our proof of Theorem \ref{thm-LDP} in Section~\ref{sec-ProofLDP}.

 Hence, $\Jcal_{\rm Me}(\cdot;t)$ can rightfully be called the rate function for the mesoscopic total mass.
 Since it is positive everywhere outside $0$, we have the immediate consequence that the probability that any positive percentage of the vertices lies in mesoscopic components decays exponentially towards zero.
 This implies the convergence in probability of $\overline \Me_{R_N,\eps_N}^{\ssup N}$ towards zero with exponential decay of the probability of a decay by any positive amount.
-Interestingly, taking $R_N+1=\eps_N N\in\N$, we see that already just one mesoscopic particle alone satisfies the same LDP as the entire $(R,\eps)$-mesoscopic total mass in the limit $R\to\infty$, $\eps\downarrow 0$.
+Interestingly, taking $R_N+1=\eps_N N\in\N$, we see that already just one mesoscopic size alone satisfies the same LDP as the entire $(R,\eps)$-mesoscopic total mass in the limit $R\to\infty$, $\eps\downarrow 0$.
+The condition $|\frac 1{\eps_N}\log\eps_N|\leq o(N)$ is not only a technical one, but implies that $\log N\ll \eps_N N$, taking care of the well-known fact that there are many clusters of size $O(\log N)$ in the sparse Erd\H{o}s-R\'enyi random graph that stem from an extreme-value statistics effect of the microscopic clusters.